lyteword/chspurgeon-tod/volume-3/psalm-76.md

 **Verses 8-9.**

-1\.The characters described: *the meek of the earth.*
+1\.
+The characters described: *the meek of the earth.*

-2\.The need implied.
+2\.
+The need implied.

 (a) To be vindicated.

 (b) To be saved.

-3\.The divine interposition on their behalf: *Thou didst cause,* etc. *When God arose,* etc.
+3\.
+The divine interposition on their behalf: *Thou didst cause,* etc. *When God arose,* etc.

-4\.The effect of their deliverance: *The earth feared,* etc. *G. R.*
+4\.
+The effect of their deliverance: *The earth feared,* etc. *G. R.*

 **Verse 10.**

-1\.Evil permitted for good: *the wrath,* etc.
+1\.
+Evil permitted for good: *the wrath,* etc.

-2\.Restrained for good: *The remainder,* etc.
+2\.
+Restrained for good: *The remainder,* etc.

 Or,

-1\.Ruled.
+1\.
+Ruled.

-2\.Overruled. *G. R.*
+2\.
+Overruled. *G. R.*

 **Verse 11.**

-1\.To whom vows may be made.
+1\.
+To whom vows may be made.
 Not to man, but God.

-2\.What vows should be thus made.
+2\.
+What vows should be thus made.

 (a) Of self dedication.